emu-russia/breaks/BreakingNESWiki_DeepL/PPU/regs.md

 The circuit is located above the sprite logic.

-The decoder is designed to obtain two complementary control lines `/RD` and `/WR` from the input pad of the CPU R/W interface.
+The decoder is designed to obtain two complementary control lines `/RD` and `/WR` from the input pad of the CPU R/W interface, which are used for the external data bus D0-D7.

 ![ppu_rw_decoder](/BreakingNESWiki/imgstore/ppu_rw_decoder.jpg)